prahladyeri/VisualAlchemist/README.md

     venv/bin/python valchemist.py

-### Contribute
+### Contribution

 I need contributions in the following areas:
 - **Front-end Testing:** To test the app across various Browser/OS environments to make sure it runs all-right.
 - **Design:** My CSS/JavaScript skills aren't that great.
 So, if you can suggest any improvisation to the front-end workflow, it would be great!
-- Need more suggestions from Python Experts regarding how can I improvise this app, so its useful somewhere.
+- **Suggestions:** Need more suggestions from Python Experts regarding how can I improvise this app, so its useful somewhere.